 *Note: This list was compiled in March, 2011.
 Since then, zoos and aquariums have continued to engage audiences with creative initiatives.
-I keep this article live as a reminder of early engagement taking place in the sector.
+I keep this article live for subscribers as a reminder of early engagement taking place in the sector.

 Shortly after writing 41 Ways Museums are Merging Social and Tech to Engage Audiences, I was approached by a couple of lovely marketing professionals at the Tennessee Aquarium asking if I’d mind sharing current social tech happenings in zoos and aquariums, specifically.
 Boy, is there a lot going on!

 In preparation to facilitate an upcoming workshop on social technology at the Association of Zoos and Aquariums Mid-Year Meeting on March 23rd, 2011 I put together this list of innovative initiatives that I’ve uncovered with the help of a survey sent to AZA participants.
 Quite expectedly, the industry’s natural creativity, passion, and aim to inspire and educate are quite clear in zoos and aquariums in much the same way that they are apparent in other types of museums and creative learning environments.
 Zoos and Aquariums are playing a big part in moving the nonprofit sector forward through social media, crowd-curation, and mobile applications.

 Interested in seeing- at a glance- which zoos and aquariums are using social media (or were by November 20, 2010 at least)?
 Check out this awesome spreadsheet created by Anthony Brown of the San Francisco Zoo.
 It lists which zoos and aquariums are using Facebook, Twitter, Flickr, and YouTube, as well as basic engagement stats.